ubaldot/vim-poptools/README.md

 favorite colorscheme.

-Once a list of results is slammed into a popup menu, you can easily fuzzy filter is.
+Once a list of results is slammed into a popup menu, you can easily fuzzy filter it.
 This is useful when you get a long list of matches, which is typical in the case of recently opened files or of command history.

 This plugin is more essential compared to similar plugins such as [fzf][0],